jb175/leds/docs/electronics.md

    - Ensures reliable communication between the LEDs and the ESP32.

 - **ESP32**:
-   - Powered by 5V, but communicates via 3.3V with the logic level converter.
-A GPIO pin from the ESP32 is connected to the **Data In** of the LED strip via the logic level converter.
+   - The ESP32 controls the LED strip and processes the sound sensor input.
+It communicates with the WS2812B LED strip via one of its GPIO pins, which is connected to the Data In pin of the LED strip through the logic level converter.
+The sound sensor is also connected to one of the GPIO pins.
+The ESP32 is powered by the same 5V supply.

 - **Resistor**:
    - A **330Ω resistor** is placed between the **Data In** pin of the LED strip and the data line from the ESP32 (after the logic level conversion) to prevent current spikes.